Expressive Communication Center

 Please review the profiles below to identify the consultant best suited to help you as you prepare your presentation.

-Paula de Cárdenas is a fourth-year chemical engineering student minoring in communication.
+Paula de Cárdenas is a fifth-year chemical engineering student minoring in communication.
 Having been raised in Puerto Rico, she communicates fluently in English and Spanish.
 Outside of the ECC, you would find her drinking a coffee, at the gym, or having a good laugh with her friends.
 When it comes to speeches and essays, her strengths include brainstorming ideas, as well as structuring and organizing the outlines.
 If you book with Paula, you are bound to have a good, productive time.

-Andres Ceinos is a fourth-year software engineering student.
+Andres Ceinos is a fifth-year software engineering student.
 Being from Puerto Rico, he is fluent in both Spanish and English.
 He enjoys helping others with problem-solving and brainstorming exercises.
 He usually spends his time at the gym, doing homework, and mentoring at the Society of Software Engineers.
 He loves to hear other people’s speeches and helping them improve their delivery.
 Book with him to get rid of that presentation anxiety.

 Kaatje Mayer is a fourth-year student majoring in communication here.
 "I love working at the ECC to pieces, and I enjoy every moment I get to work with my fellow students on their speeches and presentations," she said.
 "I look forward to our appointment together!"

-Hridiza Roy is a third-year student, double majoring in computer science and the School of Individualized Study with a concentration in computer graphics.
+Hridiza Roy is a fourth-year student, double majoring in computer science and the School of Individualized Study with a concentration in computer graphics.
 Her hobbies include writing, dancing, and singing.
 Hridiza is also the winner of the Fall 2021 RIT Public Speaking Contest.
 Hridiza is passionate about discovering people’s interests and helping them come up with a creative topic that fits the theme and their interests.
 Her strengths include technical speeches for a non-technical audience, and cultivating non-traditional perspectives.
 If you want to create a unique and passionate speech, book your next appointment with Hridiza!

 For Students